BlissCatalyst/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    - They are used to check was kind of data is being passed around.
+They are mainly there to prevent future bugs.

 - [ ] Describe a life-cycle event in React?

+    - It starts with Mounting or birth, then updating or growth, and finally unmounting or death.

 - [ ] Explain the details of a Higher Order Component?

+    - An HOC is simply a component that takes another component as a parameter.
+Similarly to how a higher order function takes another function as a parameter.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    You can style react using className="" and normal CSS.
+The benefit of that is you can see all of the styles for everything is one place, generally.
+It is also the easiest because there is nothing to install and run.
+A second way you could style react is with styles someone else created like in bootstrap/reactstrap.
+There is not a ton of customization, but they are really good to have if you want to have quick styling to get a product out quickly.
+A third way is using styled-components, which allows you to essentially render css inside a specific component.
+It is better for organization and you get the added benefit that you would normally get with some of the features of a preprocessor.

 ## Project Setup